crawlserv/pixels/README.md

 * Press BACKSPACE to add a semi-random sawtooth sound wave.
 * Press N to add some semi-random noise.
 * Press ESC to clear all sound waves.
+* Press the RIGHT and LEFT arrow keys to adjust the resolution of the rendered sound wave.
 * Press the UP and DOWN arrow keys to adjust the 'pixel' size.
-* Press the RIGHT and LEFT arrow keys to adjust the resolution of the rendered sound wave.
+* Press the F10-F12 keys to change the rendering mode (F10=Pixel Buffer , F11=OpenGL Points, F12=Texture).

 ![ExampleSound](screens/sound.png)